hashicorp/terraform-aws-vault/modules/update-certificate-store/README.md

 ## Command line Arguments

-The `run-vault` script accepts the following arguments:
+The `update-certificate-script` script accepts the following arguments:

 * `--cert-file-path` (required): The path to the CA certificate public key to add to the OS certificate store.
 * `--dest-file-name` (optional): This script will copy `--cert-file-path` to a file with this name in a shared